N1K340/C550-Persistence/README.md

 X-Plane 11 > Resources > plugins > FlyWithLua

 Saving and loading switch positions can be manually accomplished by selecting the option in:
-Plugins > FlyWithLua > FlyWithLua Macros > FSE Persistence Save / Load
+Plugins > FlyWithLua > FlyWithLua Macros > C550 Persistence Save / Load

 Disclaimer / Feedback